aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 ### "examine x"

-Examine provides multiple ways to access memory and this feature of it will prove that memory is byte addressable and when you store any arbitrary integer of any predefined size, it is distributed evenly on those byte addressable locations and it is the interpretation part that makes it a number.
+Examine provides multiple ways to inspect memory and this feature of it will prove that memory is byte addressable and when you store any arbitrary thing of any predefined size, it is distributed evenly on those byte addressable locations and it is the interpretation part that makes it human readable.

 According to the theory we have studied, 0x12345678 as a 32-bit integer would look like `00010010001101000101011001111000` in binary.
-Let's verify.
+Let's see.

 - We have to interpret the "value at memory" as binary, so we will use `t`.
 - Since it is a 32-bit value, we need to explore 32-bits in total.
-- 32-bits are basically 4-bytes.
+32-bits are basically 4-bytes.
 So we have to explore 4 bytes.
 - When we are exploring "bytes", we use `b` as the size.
-Since we are exploring 4-bytes, 4 is the number of times we want "examine" to examine the memory starting from 0x7fffffffdc4c.
+- Since we are exploring 4-bytes, 4 is the number of times we want "examine" to examine the memory starting from 0x7fffffffdc4c.

 With that in mind, our command would be: